-In the limited space allowed for this article, I am not able to fully treat the issue of how your estate would be distributed under intestate succession.
-However, I will attempt to provide a few highlights.

-If you rely on the Probate Code for the distribution of your estate, you should first obtain a copy of it and study it carefully.
+In the space allowed for this article, I cannot fully treat the issue of how your estate would be distributed under intestate succession.
+However, I will attempt to provide some highlights.
+If you are relying on the Probate Code for the distribution of your estate, you should first obtain a copy of it and study it carefully.
 The Probate Code is amended from time to time, and your understanding of it must be updated when changes are enacted.